ksator/junos-automation-with-stackstorm/README.md

-# About this repo
+# About this repository
-How to automate Junos using stackstorm with the integration packs NAPALM and Ansible.
+How to automate Junos using StackStorm with the integration packs NAPALM and Ansible.

-# About stackstorm
+# About StackStorm

-## What is stackstorm
+## What is StackStorm
 StackStorm is event-driven automation:
 - it doesnt rely on human input.
 - it reacts to events.